IaaC/MaCAD-AIA22-Game-of-Green/README.md

  - Create graph network
  - Define green scoring criteria
  - Apply and add scoring to study points dataset
- - Export processed data and feed it to the next notebook
+ - Export processed data and feed it to the next notebook. you can find all the exported scored values of all the years between 2000 to 2021 in <a href="https://drive.google.com/drive/folders/1_awCAhXaYtm5TRWiBMFtTSpxvn6DCx4s?usp=sharing" target="_blank">here</a>

 02. Use <a href="02_GAME_OF_GREEN_NORMALIZE_&_SCORE.ipynb" target="_blank">The 2nd Collab</a> to score and create the geojson.
 This collab is used to:
- - Import GEOJSON from WEB
- - Predict targets
- - Normalize by criteria
- - Score DATA.
-The output would be a list of climate scored data per year in <a href="https://drive.google.com/drive/folders/1_awCAhXaYtm5TRWiBMFtTSpxvn6DCx4s?usp=sharing" target="_blank">here</a>
+ - Import GEOJSON from WEB. you can find a list of climate scored data per year in <a href="https://drive.google.com/drive/folders/1_awCAhXaYtm5TRWiBMFtTSpxvn6DCx4s?usp=sharing" target="_blank">here</a>
+ - Predict targets.
+ - Normalize by criteria.
+ - Score Data by criteria.
+ - In this collab we exported also <a href="https://drive.google.com/drive/folders/1-e0uGTh7uD928g7CSSsHwliY3w0MciKX?usp=sharing" target="_blank">geojason files</a> for CARTO to visulize them in a map

 03. Use <a href="03.
-GAME OF GREEN_LINEAR REGRESSION.ipynb" target="_blank">The 3rd Collab</a> to obtain linear regression cooefficient, in order to predict future score
+GAME OF GREEN_LINEAR REGRESSION.ipynb" target="_blank">The 3rd Collab</a> to obtain linear regression cooefficient, in order to predict future score.
+- Make sure you use the final CSV file <a href="https://drive.google.com/file/d/1cIhSnItm5tpEGkFkKcUBSL9wgDfIwuRl/view?usp=sharing" target="_blank">here</a>

 04. Use <a href="04_GAME_OF_GREEN_MODEL_PY_WEB.ipynb" target="_blank">The 4th Collab</a> to deploy the project in the webapp.
-Make sure you use the final geojason file in <a href="https://drive.google.com/file/d/1Z12ph-FwdR5fR1n0RIQ1s_i2z-l3z-gx/view?usp=sharing" target="_blank">here</a>
+Make sure you use the final geojason file in <a href="https://drive.google.com/file/d/1ZxkEP8h0wIPpwsX6nYB83i6E2-_j5jcs/view?usp=sharing" target="_blank">here</a>

 <p align="right">(<a href="#top">back to top</a>)</p>